Why invest in small caps now

 For the past 30 years the first US interest rate cut has ushered in a period of small cap outperformance of large caps.
 In Australia, the year after the first US cut saw small caps outperform large caps by 8%.
 In the US and globally the figure is 6%.

-We continue to focus on small caps, with 80% of the Forager Australian Shares Fund invested in stocks below $1 billion of market capitalisation.
-The key to investing in small caps is careful stock selection - and that should help position portfolios for any recovery.
+At Forager we focus on smaller companies.
+Over 80% of the Forager Australian Shares Fund is invested in stocks below $1 billion of market capitalisation.
+The portfolio stands to benefit greatly from any recovery in smaller stocks.

 This is an excerpt from the September 2024 quarterly report